MShawon/YouTube-Viewer/README.md

   $ pip install -r requirements.txt
   ```
 * ## Important
-   * You need to have Google Chrome installed on your device.
    * Check your Google Chrome version and download same version **chromedriver.exe** from https://chromedriver.chromium.org/downloads here and place it in the **chromedriver_win32** folder.

    * If you've got a large proxy collection, you should run this command to filter Good proxies.
 Then use **GoodProxy.txt** for proxy in **youtube_viewer.py**